 - 1 tablespoon dried basil or 1/4 cup of a fine chiffonade of fresh.
 If using fresh, add in at the end

-- 1 lemon, about 1/3 of the lemon squeezed into the soup, the rest thinly sliced for garnish
+- 2 lemons, 1 lemon squeezed into the soup, the other thinly sliced for garnish

 - 1 teaspoon pepper